Best PRINCE2 training – We focus on doing only what we do best.

 Right at the start, here comes the best part.
 As all PRINCE2 Foundation and Practitioner courses follow the official PRINCE2 Guidance “Managing Successful Project with PRINCE2” (6th Edition), their content is by and large similar.

-You can get some detailed information about the topics covered and the angle from which they are considered from the below syllabus of our course version.
+You can get some detailed information about the topics covered and the angle from which they are considered from the syllabus of our own course version below.

 While we also offer the PRINCE2 Foundation and Practitioner modules separately, doing both in a single swipe tends to produce better results for delegates.

 However, while accredited course materials of different training providers do have to cover the requisite PRINCE2 foundations – principles, themes and processes – it´s not all plain vanilla.
 Experienced trainers know how to add to course delivery a taste of a some special flavour.

 Our own tweak is to focus this course on the preparation for PRINCE2 exams.